Rochelle's interest in California history was rekindled when she began leading tours at a local museum in an 1850s gold rush town.

 The stamp mill that once crushed gold ore 24 hours a day, with a thunderous and rhythmic pounding, now is only put into action when a busload of tourists stops at the history museum.

 A Strong Sense of Community

-Community organizations have barbeques, pot lucks, craft shows, square dances and concerts.
+Community organizations have barbeques, pot lucks, craft shows, square dances, and concerts.
 Some of these events are fund-raisers for a community member who has had an emergency.
 Everyone seems to pitch in to help their neighbor.
 If your car breaks down, someone stops to help.

 Every so often there is a parade in town and it is pretty much the same no matter what holiday is being celebrated.
 Townspeople line the street to watch the fire trucks from each corner of the county pass by.

-The veterans have an honor guard, the high school band plays, the pizza joint employees march while spinning and tossing fake rubber pizza crusts into the air.
+The veterans have an honor guard, the high school band plays, and the pizza joint employees march while spinning and tossing fake rubber pizza crusts into the air.

 Service clubs have floats decorated with crepe paper.
 Old men drive their classic cars and a few people ride their horses.
 Everyone throws candy to the kids.